-MIC-20207DCE: INDUSTRIAL TOUR
+MIC-20207DCE: INDUSTRIAL TOUR (Credits 2)

-Objectives: This component is introduced with the aim to expose students to state of the art academic cum research facilities in reputed scientific organization outside the UT of Jammu and Kashmir so that they can be updated with the recent happening in the area of microbiology and related sciences.
+- To provide industrial and research exposure to students in different reputed scientific and industrial organizations outside the UT of Jammu and Kashmir. - To updated students with recent happenings in the area of microbiology and related sciences.